BenjaminFraser/Tournament_project/tournament/README.md

 ```
 	vagrant/
 	├── Vagrantfile
+	├── pg_config.sh
 	├── Tournament/
 		├── tournament_test.py
 		├── tournament.py
 		├── tournament.sql
+		├── multi_tourn_views.py
 		├── sample_data.py
 ```
 - `Vagrantfile` contains the virtual machine configuration data to enable use of the database in PostgreSQL.
 - `tournament.sql` is the setup file for the database schema.
 - `tournament.py` contains a library of functions defined in Python for use with the database.
 - `tournament_test.py` takes the functions defined within tournament.py, and tests the correct functionality of each functions purpose.
+- `multi_tourn_views.py` provides the generated tournament views required for when a new tournament is added to the database.

 You will need Git installed on your system to get the Virtual Machine running prior to using the database.
 You can download the required version of Git for your operating system using this [link](http://git-scm.com/downloads).